AusClimateService/npcp/reports/phase1/phase1_report.md

-On the cross-validation task (an out-of-sample test), the residual bias is typically larger than for the calibration task because the variability mismatch makes the training less accurate and persists over the target time period as well.
+On the cross-validation task (an out-of-sample test), the residual bias is typically larger than for the calibration task because the variability mismatch makes the training less accurate and the mismatch exists over the target time period as well.
 Any time-varying component of the model error can also lead to a higher residual bias on cross-validation, as does the fact that the training period is finite and thus unable to sample